Yazwh0/BitMagic.Documentation/MCPAgent.md

 layout: page
 title: MCP Agent
 permalink: /mcpagent
-description: Let an AI coding agent drive a BitMagic debug session directly, via an MCP server.
+description: Let an AI coding agent drive a BitMagic debug session, or just compile bmasm, directly via an MCP server.
 ---
 # MCP Agent

 X16M is an MCP server that lets an AI agent, Claude Code or any other MCP client, drive a BitMagic debug session itself: launching a project, setting breakpoints, stepping, and inspecting memory, the same way VSCode does via `BitMagic.X16Debugger`.
+It can also just compile a project or a single `.bmasm` file and report errors, with no session involved at all - see [Compiling without a session](#compiling-without-a-session).

 ![Claude Code driving a BitMagic debug session through X16M](/Images/MCPExample.png)